OctopusDeploy/docs/docs/shared-content/scripts/environment-permissions-report.include.md

                 Name = $tenant.Name
             }
         }

+        if ($scopedRole.TenantIds.Length -gt 0 -and $newPermission.TenantIds.Length -le 0)
+        {
+            Write-OctopusVerbose "The role is scoped to tenants, but none of the tenants are assigned to $($project.Name).
+This user role does not apply to this project."

+            return @($projectPermissionList)
         }
+    }

     $existingPermission = $projectPermissionList | Where-Object { $_.UserId -eq $newPermission.UserId }

     if ($null -eq $existingPermission)
     {
-        Write-OctopusVerbose "$($user.DisplayName) is not assigned to this project adding this permission"
+        Write-OctopusVerbose "This is the first time we've seen $($user.DisplayName) for this permission.
+Adding the permission to the list."

         $projectPermissionList += $newPermission